Vedant2311/FTL-project/README.md

 ### DFTL_Blend

   - Blending two different DFTLs with s_damping=0 and s_damping=1 respectively, as per applying binary search on a parameter &alpha; as described in https://www.cs.utah.edu/~ladislav/dinev18stabilizing/dinev18stabilizing.html
+  - But it is **NOT** possible to blend two different DFTLs since both of them will be satisfying the string length constraints, and so for their blend to also satisfy this constraint; we would require that &alpha; is either 0 or 1